sahiliamsso/docs/source/authn-guide/passport.md

 can search for more configurations depending on the requirements and configure accordingly.

-The function `setCredentials` is used to configure the strategy of the credentials of this strategy are been received.
+The function `setCredentials` is used to configure credentials of a strategy.
+Each strategy has a setCredentials method to configure the strategy.
 The parameter credentials holds the values that are stored in the oxTrust.

 The parameter callbackURL should point to the callback route that we will configure in step 4.
 As we are configuring facebook strategy, the